aseceleanu/aseceleanu.github.io/_pages/publications.md

 Symmetric shifted ideals are a class of monomial ideals which come equipped with an action of the symmetric group and share many of the properties of the well-studied strongly stable ideal from combinatorial commutative algebra.
 We study algebraic and combinatorial properties of these ideals: behavior under operations, primary decomposition, Rees algebra, and uncover interesting connections to the theory of discrete polymatroids, convex geometry, and permutohedral toric varieties.

 * [Higher Lorentzian Polynomials, Higher Hessians, and the Hodge?Riemann Relations for Graded Oriented Artinian Gorenstein Algebras in Codimension Two](https://arxiv.org/pdf/2208.05653.pdf) (with P. Macias Marques, C. McDaniel) Int.
 Math.
 Res.
 Not.
-IMRN, 2025 no. 13, 1-34.
+IMRN, 2025 no. 13, 1-34. and [Corrigendum](https://arxiv.org/pdf/2602.09976)

 We classify Artinian Gorenstein algebras in codimension two that have the Hodge-Riemann property in terms of higher Hessian matrices and total positivity of certain Toeplitz matrices.